ellisthomas/WYSIWYG/README.md

 #WYSIWYG

 ###Description
-Create an array of objects that represents famous people (see structure below).
-Create a text input in your DOM.
-Beneath that, create a container, block element in your DOM.
-Create a DOM element for each of the objects inside the container.
-Style your person elements however you like.
-For every even numbered element, have a light yellow background.
-For every odd numbered element, have a light blue background.
+x-Create an array of objects that represents famous people (see structure below). x-Create a text input in your DOM. x-Beneath that, create a container, block element in your DOM. x-Create a DOM element for each of the objects inside the container.
+Style your person elements however you like. x-For every even numbered element, have a light yellow background. x-For every odd numbered element, have a light blue background.
 Each element's DOM structure should be as shown below.
 When you click on one of the person elements, a dotted border should appear around it.
 When you click on one of the person elements, the text input should immediately gain focus so that you can start typing.